Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/_posts/2026-06-03-ai-assisted-research-vault.md

 tags: [research, obsidian, ai-tools, phd, workflow]
 ---

-I am a research student at IMSc working on algebraic complexity theory — specifically polynomial identity testing and arithmetic circuit lower bounds.
 Over the past few weeks I have been building a structured knowledge system to manage a year-long thesis.
 This post describes the full setup: vault structure, templates, and how different AI tools are assigned distinct roles.

 ---